Publications and Access to Information

-- Encourage staff to make better use of electronic means in disseminating health messages such as uploading publications onto departmental website to keep printed publications to the minimum;
+- make use of electronic means in disseminating health messages such as uploading publications onto departmental website to keep printed publications to the minimum;

-- Maximise the use of Internet and electronic mail facilities for circulation of circulars and guidelines, clinic timetable, telephone directory, etc. to reduce paper consumption;
+- maximise the use of Internet and electronic mail facilities for circulation of circulars and guidelines, clinic timetable, telephone directory, etc. to reduce paper consumption;

-- Send greeting cards in festive seasons by electronic means;
+- send greeting cards in festive seasons by electronic means; and

-- E-forms for various licensing applications of the Department have been made available to the public on the government’s official website.
+- make available e-forms for various licensing applications to the public on the government's official website.

 The Department has implemented the following green procurement initiatives to support the use of environmentally friendly products:

-- Plain paper fax machines to replace thermo fax machines so that making a second copy of the thermo fax for filing purpose is not required;
+- use plain paper fax machines instead of thermo fax machines so that making a second copy of the thermo fax paper for filing purpose is not required;

-- Clinical waste bags and sharps boxes which are not made from polyvinylchloride materials and are capable of safely incineration;
+- use clinical waste bags and sharps boxes which are not made from polyvinylchloride materials and are suitable for incineration;

-- Use of plastic bags with recycled material;
+- use plastic bags which are made of recycled material;

-- Liquid crystal display monitors to replace old cathode ray tube monitors for more effective energy saving; and
+- use liquid crystal display monitors to replace old cathode ray tube monitors; and

-- Recycled and reusable stationery and other office supplies such as refillable ball-pens, reusable toners and printer cartridges etc.
+- use recycled and reusable stationery and other office supplies such as refillable ballpoint pens, reusable toners and printer cartridges.

 The Department has adopted the following energy saving measures:

-- De-lamping lights to the minimum required for illumination and switching off lights and non-essential electrical appliances while not in use;
+- de-lamp lights to the minimum required for illumination and switch off lights and non-essential electrical appliances while not in use;

-- Modifying group lighting switches to individual switches;
+- modify group lighting switches to individual switches;

-- Installing air curtains at clinic entrances to prevent infiltration of un-treated hot and cold air from outside;
+- install air curtains at clinic entrances to prevent infiltration of untreated air from outside;

-- Replacing magnetic ballasts by electronic ballasts and change T8 fluorescent tubes to the more efficient T5 fluorescent tubes;
+- replace magnetic ballasts with electronic ballasts and change T8 fluorescent tubes to the more efficient T5 fluorescent tubes;

-- Replacing conventional illumination signs of emergency exit in clinics by light-emitting diode signs to step up measures in achieving energy saving; and
+- replace conventional illumination signs of emergency exit in clinics and offices with light-emitting diode signs; and

-- Maintaining indoor temperature at 25.5°C during summer months for general offices and public areas equipped with air-conditioning facilities provided that the normal operation of essential medical services will not be affected.
+- maintain indoor temperature at 25.5°C during summer months for general offices and public areas as far as possible.

 Air quality improvement